Stability Pool and Liquidations

 • The system uses 100 VUSD from the Stability Pool to repay the user’s debt

-• The protocol takes roughly $110 worth of stIOTA
+• The protocol seizes approximately $110 worth of stIOTA

-• From that, 2% is charged as a protocol fee, and 0.5% goes to the liquidator
+• From that, 0.7% is charged as a protocol fee

-• The remaining stIOTA is distributed to all VUSD depositors in the pool
+• The remaining 99.3% of the stIOTA is distributed proportionally to all Stability Pool depositors based on their share

 Consideration for Stability Pool Depositors